stevenfarless/ttt/README.md

 - **🎯 Classic Tic Tac Toe Gameplay** – The timeless 3x3 grid game you know and love
 - **👥 Real-Time Multiplayer** – Live game sync powered by Firebase
-- **🎨 Custom Emoji Pieces** – Choose from 20+ emojis
+- **🎨 Custom Emoji Pieces** – Choose from 20+ emojis (both players can use the same emoji!)
-- **🌈 Visual Gradient Effects** – Blue glow for your moves, red glow for opponent's moves
+- **🌈 Enhanced Visual Effects** – Blue glow for your moves, red glow for opponent's moves on both cells and player indicators
 - **🏠 Room Codes & Invite Links** – Share a 4-character room code or invite link with your opponent to join a game
 - **⚡ Real-Time Sync** – Moves sync instantly across both players' screens
 - **🔄 Role-Based Player Tracking** – Host and Guest roles for reliable game state management
+- **🎮 Smart UI Feedback** – Intuitive button states and visual cues guide players through the game flow
-- **📱 Mobile Friendly & Responsive** – Play on desktop, tablet, or mobile seamlessly
+- **📱 Mobile Friendly & Responsive** – Optimized for desktop, tablet, and mobile devices

 ---